phelpsbp/Projects/Mint Classics Inventory Analysis/README.md

 ### Order Frequencies

 To start, let's look at the overall stock counts.
-Using the `mintclassics.products` and `mintclassics.orderdetails` tables, I'll take a look at which individual products have the highest inventory-to-order ratios.
+Using the `mintclassics.products` and `mintclassics.orderdetails` tables, I'll take a look at the differences in inventory-to-order counts.

 ```sql
 SELECT